 To be continued

-We will cover focus areas 6-9 in the next article.
-Meanwhile, if you'd like to add your recipe for ramping up well at Amazon, I cordially invite you to take our FREE Taster Course on Customer Obsession and join our Community Platform.
-You will get access as soon as you sign up for the FREE course.
+We will cover focus areas 6-9 in the following article.
+Meanwhile, if you’d like to add your recipe for ramping up well at Amazon, I cordially invite you to take our FREE Taster Course on Customer Obsession.

 If you have been invited to an interview at Amazon, you should check out our YouTube channel for interview preparation videos (all free).

 We have also created Amazon Interview Whizz, a comprehensive Amazon interview training.
 This course has over 15 hours of video content and covers everything you need to know to prepare for behavioural interviews at Amazon.
-We dive deep into all Amazon quirks and peculiarities, discuss every Leadership Principle in-depth and help you master the STAR format.
+In addition, we dive deep into all Amazon quirks and peculiarities, discuss every Leadership Principle in-depth and help you master the STAR format.